 Well, jetpack gives me a quick overview of what is happening on my blog every 30 minutes.
 This includes the top searches and top posts, along with the total views I got.

 Jetpack also shows me the referral traffic and the clicks I got on my outbound links.

-For investigating the bounce rate and time spent I look on the google analytics report.
-I compare both of them to see if they differ in sessions count and most of the times the difference is very low.
+For investigating the bounce rate and time spent, I look at the google analytics report.
+I compare both of them to see if they differ in session count, and most of the time, the difference is little.

 Use the data to understand your audience.
-For example, you can find out the time you get most of the views at.
-After analysing it for a week, try to publish your articles just a minute before this time.
-This will keep your audience engaged and eventually you will get more referral traffic.
+For example, you can find out the time you get most of the views.
+After analyzing it for a week, try to publish your articles just a minute before this time.
+This will keep your audience engaged, and eventually, you will get more referral traffic.

-I hope this guide has helped you and if yes, share this post on your favourite social media and leave a comment below if you have any questions or problems arising.
+I hope this guide has helped you, and if yes, share this post on your favorite social media and leave a comment below if you have any questions or problems arising.